-With over a million monthly active users, the Universal Orlando mobile app is a key digital companion for both locals and international visitors during their time at Universal Orlando Resort in Florida.
-At the heart of the app is its interactive park map, which plays a vital role in helping guests explore the resort.
-It guides users to various attractions, highlights dining options, and serves as a general navigation tool throughout their visit.
-Despite its importance, the map had notable shortcomings that required thoughtful, detail-oriented solutions to enhance the guest experience.
+With over a million monthly active users, the Universal Orlando mobile app serves as an essential digital companion for both locals and international visitors exploring Universal Orlando Resort in Florida.
+Central to the app is its interactive park map, a vital tool that guides guests to attractions, highlights dining options, and supports seamless navigation throughout their visit.
+Despite its importance, the map had significant shortcomings that called for thoughtful, detail-oriented improvements to elevate the guest experience.

 Lead Product Designer